 Bleeding, too much, during surgery is another possible complication.
 However, skilled veterinary surgeons are aware of and prepared for such an event.

 Focal tissue trauma refers to tissue injury in a localized area, typically in the region where the surgery is being performed.

-While nerve damage is one more possibility, as nerves are fragile and may be injured by stretching, cutting or pressure.
+While nerve damage is one more possibility, nerves are fragile and may be injured by stretching, cutting, or pressure.
 It is important to remember that the type of procedure and exact region of the body will influence the likelihood of certain complications.

 Early Post-Surgical Complications

 Early post-surgical complications refer to those that occur within two weeks of the procedure.
 Most of the risks during this phase are related to the incision.
 They include:

 - Separation of the incision or failure to heal